top of page

 Change the Narrative-Earth

 Because of the Abrahamic lens, we have viewed Earth as God’s creation.
-What if we understood Earth as a sentient being with agency and will?
-Together we will revisit Indigenous understanding of Earth as well as review current science that upholds that perspective as we re-lens climate change.
+What if we understood Earth as sentient with agency and will?
+Together we will revisit Indigenous understanding of Earth and review current science that upholds that perspective as we re-lens climate change.

 How Green is That?

 In this workshop we will examine sustainability solutions to discover just how green they really are.
 We will explore who benefits and who is impacted by such things as solar panels, EVs and recycling.
 This scrutiny is imperative from a justice and spirituality lens.
 We will explore why land defenders in the Global South view the sustainability movement of the Global North as a form of environmental apartheid.

 Having worked as an environmental educator, farm to school coordinator, and having three daughters in school, I have observed both a normalized depth of ecological illiteracy and overconsumption.
 It is as though the environmental movement, and the educational world are two different cultures speaking two different languages. yet climate change is the most pressing issue of our time.
 We will explore how to build educational systems rooted in ecological literacy to prepare future doctors, engineers, teachers, artists, builders and so on in how to create truly just and sustainable societies within Earth’s systems.